nylas/nylas-mail/docs/Debugging.md

 ### The Development Workflow

-If you're debugging a package, you'll be modifying your code and re-running Nylas Mail over and over again.
+If you're debugging a package, you'll be modifying your code and re-running N1 over and over again.
 There are a few things you can do to make this development workflow less time consuming:

 - **Inline Changes**: Using the Chromium DevTools, you can change the contents of your coffeescript and javascript source files, type `Command-S` to save, and hot-swap the code.
-This makes it easy to test small adjustments to your code without re-launching Nylas Mail.
+This makes it easy to test small adjustments to your code without re-launching N1.

-- **View > Refresh**: From the View menu, choose "Refresh" to reload the Nylas Mail window just like a page in your browser.
+- **View > Refresh**: From the View menu, choose "Refresh" to reload the N1 window just like a page in your browser.
 Refreshing is faster than restarting the app and allows you to iterate more quickly.

  > Note: A bug in Electron causes the Chromium DevTools to become detatched if you refresh the app often.
-If you find that Chromium is not stopping at your breakpoints, quit Nylas Mail and re-launch it.
+If you find that Chromium is not stopping at your breakpoints, quit N1 and re-launch it.

 In the future, we'll support much richer hot-reloading of plugin components and code.
 Stay tuned!